Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Sparsification Methods

 \subsection{Random Sparsification}

-Random Sparsification is to select some entries to communicate and update randomly.
-This ideology is also named as random-$k$, where $k$ denotes the number of elements selected.
+Random sparsification randomly selects a subset of entries from the gradient vector for communication and updating.
+This approach is also referred to as random-$k$, where $k$ denotes the number of selected elements.

-In \cite{FLStrategy}, Konecny et al. used Random Mask, a pre-defined random sparsity pattern, to change the update parameters $\mathbf{H}$ into a sparse matrix $\hat{\mathbf{H}}$.
-This random pattern is generated afresh in each iteration of training.
-In addition, it can be initialized in each client independently, or be created by the server and then distributed to the workers.
-Using the former, each worker should send both indices and values of the non-zero entries of $\mathbf{H}$.
-For the later, workers only need to send the values of the non-zero entries of $\mathbf{H}$, because all indices of non-zero entries in every worker are the same as others.
-Konecny et al. proposed another technique named Subsampling.
-Similar to Random Mask, each worker also randomly chooses a subset of the $\mathbf{H}$.
-Different from Random Mask, the sparse communication matrix $\hat{\mathbf{H}}$ will be scaled to let the $\mathbf{E}(\hat{\mathbf{H}}) = \mathbf{H}$.
-So, Subsampling is an unbiased estimator of the true average.
+In~\citep{FLStrategy}, Konecny et al. proposed Random Mask and Subsampling.
+In Random Mask, a pre-defined random sparsity pattern, to convert the update parameters $\mathbf{H}$ into a sparse matrix $\hat{\mathbf{H}}$.
+This random pattern is regenerated in each training iteration.
+In addition, it can be initialized independently by each client or created by the server and then distributed to the workers.
+In the former case, each worker must transmit both the indices and values of the non-zero entries of $\mathbf{H}$.
+In the latter case, workers need only to send the values of the non-zero entries of $\mathbf{H}$, because all indices of non-zero entries in every worker are the same as others.
+In Subsampling, unlike Random Mask, the sparse communication matrix $\hat{\mathbf{H}}$ is scaled to ensure that $\mathbf{E}(\hat{\mathbf{H}}) = \mathbf{H}$, making it an unbiased estimator of the true average.